npawar8050/Online_perfume_Store/README.md

 # Online_perfume_Store
  Online_perfume_Store_using_flask

-I have made this using FLASK.
+I have made this using FLASK. <br>
-Includes login, signup page
+Includes login, signup page. <br>
-Once logged in, admin can create, edit, delete products.
+Once logged in, admin can create, edit, delete products. <br>
 Without login, user can see, add to cart (done using javascript) products and checkuot.